-- Students will walk through The Journey of Faith tour with an assigned guide and should be prepared to take notes in each room.
+- Students will walk through The Journey of Faith tour and should be prepared to take notes in each room.
 Questions and themes to consider include: - What was Billy Graham committed to doing throughout his decades of ministry? - How did God use Billy Graham's Crusades? - What artifacts do you notice that directly relate to Crusades?